Trial resumes for man charged with killing yoga instructor Kristin Johnston

 The Canadian Press

-HALIFAX - The trial resumes today for a 36-year-old man charged with killing yoga instructor Kristin Johnston in her Halifax-area home and then trying to kill himself.
+HALIFAX - The jury in the Kristin Johnston murder case has heard the popular yoga instructor suffered more than a dozen injuries -- including 10 wounds to her neck.

-Nicholas Butcher was charged with second-degree murder after police discovered the body of the Montreal-born yoga instructor in the master bedroom of her Purcells Cove home on a blood-soaked bed, next to a steak knife in March 2016.
+Detective-Constable Michael Barkhouse testified at the second-degree murder trial of Nicholas Butcher in Halifax yesterday, and identified a number of injuries on her body, including multiple wounds on her hands and fingers.

-Police said they went to the scene after Butcher, breathing heavily and sobbing, called 911 and told them he had killed his girlfriend and had cut off his hand.
+Police found the body of the Montreal-born yoga instructor inside her Halifax-area home on a blood-soaked bed next to a steak knife on March 26th, 2016.

-The 14-member Nova Scotia Supreme Court jury has heard that the 32-year-old businesswoman had just shut down her yoga studio, wanted to leave Halifax behind and was ending her relationship with Butcher.
+Police have said they went to the scene after a frantic Butcher called 911 and told them he had killed his girlfriend and cut off his hand.

-Friends say they were with Johnston the night before her death and that Butcher showed up unexpectedly at one of their houses to see her.
+Ottawa-based RCMP forensic toxicologist Christopher Keddy testified that the 32-year-old woman's blood-alcohol level was about double the legal limit for driving.

-The Crown will continue calling evidence today as the trial enters its third week.
+The jury has heard that the businesswoman had just shut down her yoga studio and was ending her relationship with Butcher, an unemployed law school graduate.

 Top Video